 Authors should be careful to avoid text recycling in contexts where it may be viewed as unethical or misleading.
 This can occur at the document level and sentence level:

 Document Level: Authors should not exaggerate or misrepresent the novelty of work to increase their publications.
-This occurs in cases such as fragmented publication (“salami slicing”), the unnecessarily splitting of a study into multiple, separate publications, or duplicate publication.
+This occurs in both fragmented publication (“salami slicing”), the unnecessary splitting of a study into multiple, separate publications, and in duplicate publication.
 Arguments for the utility of text recycling in some situations are not intended to validate these practices.